 For many organizations, Active Directory (AD) is the main hub for all authentications and authorizations to an organization’s IT infrastructure.
 The problem is, it’s become difficult to manage due to many reasons.
 For example, a migrated directory is inherited from another technology managed by a large number of people with no defined process for day-to-day operations.
-Unfortunately to those involved in managing AD, cleaning it up may sound like a novel idea, but the potential to introduce unknown problems into the equation prove to be a great barrier in beginning the process.
+Unfortunately for those involved in managing AD, cleaning up Active Directory may sound like a novel idea, but the potential to introduce unknown problems into the equation has proven to be a great barrier in beginning the process.

 - Lots of stale resources